lacti/async-on-js-py/PITCHME.md

 ---
 @title[The python story]

-In fact, the above example does not cover all asynchrony.
-This is mostly about IO, because its request and completion can be separated.
+In fact, This is mostly about IO that request and completion can be separated.

 So, python, hmm. ~~twisted..tornado..~~